 Formal risk reporting and management is embedded within Arup Group's management bodies so that emerging risks can be identified, escalated and addressed as appropriate.
 The Arup Group Board is ultimately responsible for the oversight of risk of the Arup Group and for maintaining a robust risk management and internal control system.
-Each region of the Arup Group has a Region Board that is primarily responsible for the management of the Arup Group's risk and risk process, and specifically for the Company, it has a Delegated Authority Policy in place which delegates the management of its risk to the UKIMEA Region Board.
+Each region of the Arup Group has a Region Board that is primarily responsible for the management of the Arup Group's risk and risk process.
+Contracting companies within the Group have Delegated Authority Policies in place which delegate the management of its risk to the UKIMEA Region Board.